tdewolff/push/README.md

 #<a name="push"></a> Push [![GoDoc](http://godoc.org/github.com/tdewolff/push?status.svg)](http://godoc.org/github.com/tdewolff/push)

 Push is a package that uses HTTP2 to push resources to the client as it parses content.
-By parsing HTML and CSS it extracts referenced resource URIs and pushes them towards the client, which is quicker than waiting for the client to parse and request those resources.
+By parsing HTML, CSS and SVG it extracts referenced resource URIs and pushes them towards the client, which is quicker than waiting for the client to parse and request those resources.

 ## Installation
 Run the following command